ToniWilliams1/toniwilliams1/README.md

  <details>
 <summary> About Me</summary>
 <br>
 I am a creative and detail-oriented full stack software engineer experienced in JavaScript, Node, React, and MongoDB.
-I love to solve problems by programming.
+With my experience in the criminal justice industry, I love to solve problems by programming.
 I am passionate about using technology to solve problems and building semantically structured full stack web applications.
 </details>